OctopusDeploy/blog/blog/2020-07/java-ci-cd-co/from-jar-to-docker/index.md

 This process of testing, building and running locally is were every application starts.

 To be fair, PetClinic implements a number of features to make these builds repeatable and the results easily distributable.
 The `mvnw` script is the [Maven Wrapper](https://github.com/takari/maven-wrapper), which provides cross platform scripts designed to be checked into source control that download the appropriate version of Maven if the local machine does not have it installed.
-Spring boot then creates self contained JAR files which are easy to version, copy and deploy.
+Spring boot then creates self-contained JAR files which are easy to version, copy, and deploy.

 However, you still need the Java Developer Kit (JDK) to build the application, and either the JDK or Java Runtime Environment (JRE) to run it.
-Pet clinic relies on a now quite old version of Java, but given that a new version of Java is released every 6 months, it is not hard to imagine developers having to juggle Java installations to perform a local build.
+PetClinic relies on a now quite old version of Java, but given that a new version of Java is released every 6 months, it is not hard to imagine developers having to juggle Java installations to perform a local build.

 To provide a truly self-contained build and execution environment, we'll migrate this application to Docker.

-## Self contained builds and execution with Docker
+## Self-contained builds and execution with Docker

-One of the main features of Docker is it's ability to bundle an entire application ecosystem in a self contained image, and run that image in an isolated environment.
+One of the main features of Docker is its ability to bundle an entire application ecosystem in a self-contained image, and run that image in an isolated environment.
 What this means for us is we can build and distribute a Docker image with the required version of Java and our compiled application, and anyone with Docker installed will be able to run it.

-A fork of the pet clinic repo has been created in [GitHub](https://github.com/mcasperson/spring-petclinic) with the code below for easy access.
+A fork of the PetClinic repo has been created in [GitHub](https://github.com/mcasperson/spring-petclinic) with the code below for easy access.

 A Docker image is defined by the steps listed in a file called `Dockerfile`.
 The contents of our `Dockerfile` is shown below: